-As required by statute, MDA’s Energy & Natural Resources Division oversees the development and implementation of the State Energy Management Program (SEMP) for state-owned buildings and facilities.
-This program is designed to promote energy efficiency in state-owned facilities by training energy management personnel to monitor and control energy consumption and plan energy projects.
+As required by statute, MDA’s Energy & Natural Resources Division (MDA-ENRD) facilitates the development and implementation of the State Energy Management Program (SEMP) for state-owned buildings and facilities.
+This program is designed to promote energy efficiency in state-owned facilities by providing resources for energy management coordinators to monitor energy consumption and plan energy efficiency projects.

 For more information about the State Energy Management Program (SEMP), contact Energy and Natural Resources at 601.359.3449.